hectorhuertas/.dotfiles/README.md

 * combine vim/tmux navigation by using the same shorctus
   * https://github.com/christoomey/vim-tmux-navigator
   * https://gist.github.com/mislav/5189704
+* have shorcut for flipping light/dark mode, and another for flipping side-by-side diffing in delta
 * Review shorcuts in general, but specially in zsh prompt
   * Shortcut(OS: macOS): Mouse-locator: Ctrl-Space???
   * Shortcut(OS: macOS): Mouse movement: Karabiner (Enable with something like `right_.`)